Husseinn-Essam/tech-shop-app/README.md

 ## Chrome Lighthouse Score

-These are the scores of the store page
+-These are the scores of the store page

 ![Local Image](./Lighthouse.png)

 ## Technology Stack